 - Share this list with family members and friends so they can learn how their actions can help animals, too.

 Participate in training events

-- Attend The HSUS/HSI’s Animal Care Expo (online) or The HSUS’s Taking Action for Animals conference (online.)
+- Attend The HSUS/HSI’s Animal Care Expo (in-person or online) or The HSUS’s Taking Action for Animals conference.

 Volunteer for animals

 - Offer your time and skills to your local animal welfare/protection organization.
-A useful resource is the World Animal Net directory.
+A useful resource is the World Federation for Animals directory.
 Do make sure you are comfortable with the positions and actions of any group you volunteer for.
 You can also volunteer ”virtually” for groups anywhere in the world!!